librz/how-to-bash/commands/ls_family.md

-*ls family commands are usually inside /usr/bin, you can list them using: ls -l /usr/bin/ls\**
+*ls family commands are commands starting with ls, they are usually inside /usr/bin, you can list them using: ls -l /usr/bin/ls\**

 ### ls